Sir-Raymond/Smart_disease_prediction_and_food_recommendation_system/README.md

 Built using Python, scikit-learn, Streamlit, and pandas, the system supports manual input, natural language processing (NLP) for symptom description, batch predictions via CSV upload, and includes an admin dashboard for data and model management.

+## Problem Statement
+In many parts of the world, especially in low-resource settings, people delay visiting medical professionals due to lack of access, awareness, or cost.
+This leads to undiagnosed or misdiagnosed illnesses, increasing the risk of severe health outcomes.
+Additionally, patients often struggle with knowing the right kind of food to consume or avoid during illness, which can delay recovery or worsen symptoms.

+There is a need for an accessible, intelligent, and easy-to-use system that can:

+- Predict possible diseases based on user-reported symptoms.

+- Provide medical advice such as disease descriptions and precautions.

+- Recommend foods to eat or avoid based on the predicted illness.

+This project aims to solve that problem by building a machine learning-powered system that empowers users with health-related insights, using a smart, interactive interface.

 ## Features Implemented

 •	**Disease Prediction from Symptoms:**